john-/ham2mon/README.md

 Auto priority currently requires audio classification so `--voice` will automatically be enabled if this option is selected.
 Therefore, `--model` must also be specified when using auto priority.

 ## Logging
-Application logging events are written to `ham2mon.log`.
+Application logging events can be configured using the `--log-level` and `--log-dest` options.
 These are separate from channel logging events (-L option) and are intended for application debugging.
+By default, logging is disabled (`--log-dest=none`).
+If enabled with `--log-dest=file`, logs are written to `ham2mon.log` (or a custom path specified with `--log-file`).

 ## Audio Classification
 *Note: The classification is not 100% accurate.
 There will be both false positives and negatives.*